dirtgirlcity/moonscript/docs/reference.md

 The class object has a couple special properties:

-The name of the class as when it was declared is stored as a string in the `__name` field of the class object.
+The name of the class when it was declared is stored as a string in the `__name` field of the class object.

 ```moon
 print BackPack.__name -- prints Backpack